injune1123/mini-redux/README.md

 It also invokes all the listeners.

 # code walk through
+There are 3 files in this repo:
+- index.js : core code of mini-redux
+- example.html : an example of using mini-redux with plain JS
+- redux-example.html: Almost identical to `example.html`, but it swaps out mini-redux with Redux

+## index.js
 The code can be divided into to categories: library code, and app code.

 The library code is the core of mini-redux